RomaSRS/rsschool-cv/cv.md

 My goal is to learn how to make web applications.
 I would also like to acquire a new profession in demand on the labor market, to meet new interesting people.
 I think it’s no secret that a good programmer makes - good money.
 This is my motivation.
-In recent years, I have been working as an analyst, working with databases.
+In recent years, I have been working as an analyst,working with databases.
 I always liked to analyze, try to find some solutions often in unusual situations.
 Diving into programming, I realize that I have to learn, learn something new every day, as technologies develop every day!

 ### 4. My skills.

-I'm learning JavaScript, HTML, markdown syntax, work with Git.
+I work with JavaScript, HTML and CSS, markdown syntax, working with Git in the terminal.
+I use Visual Studio Code and [Photopea](https://www.photopea.com) for working with images.

 ### 5. Code examples: